munificent/finch/doc/markdown/expressions.markdown

 Because of this, all operators have the same precedence and associativity (left to right).
 This is unlike most other languages with hard-coded precedence levels.
 Parentheses are your friends here.

+    :::finch
     1 + 2 * 3   // evaluates to 9 in Finch
     1 + (2 * 3) // evaluates to 7

 Because there are no built-in operators, there are no unary operators in Finch.
 Instead, it uses unary message for what would be an unary operator in another language:

+    :::finch
-    // C/JS/etc.  Finch
+    // Finch            C/JS/etc.
-    -value        value neg
+    value neg        // -value
-    !condition    condition not
+    condition not    // !condition

 ### Keyword Messages

 We've covered messages that take zero arguments (unary) and one (operators).
 To pass more than one argument, you use *keyword messages*.
-A keyword is a name followed by a colon (`:`), or just a colon by itself.
-A keyword message is formed by alternating keywords and arguments.
+A single *keyword* is a name terminated by a colon (`:`), or just a colon by itself.
+A keyword *message* is formed by alternating keywords and arguments.
 An example will help here:

     :::finch
     dictionary add-key: "some key" value: "the value"

 This sends the `add-key:value:` message to the `dictionary` object, passing in "some key" and "the value" as arguments.
 You can chain as many keywords as you want in a single message (within reason):

+    :::finch
     chef cook-soup: tomato appetizer: calimari entree: veal dessert: cake

 That sends a *single* `cook-soup:appetizer:entree:dessert:` message to `chef` with four arguments.